isbueno/LandingPage/README.md

-# LandingPage
+# WebProject

-This is a webpage template made for Percy Jackson fans (a fantasy book)
+This is a web project template that I made during the classes of the web development course in the second semester of college.
+The goal of this site is to create a community of readers, where they can interact, favorite, and comment on their favorite books.

-This project includes HTML, CSS and JavaScript.
-Here, you can create a acount and make comments of the books!
-Or, you can simply browse stories and see their rankings.
+The project relies on HTML, CSS, JavaScript and a database will be implemented in the future.